-Chester H. Liebs, (Director); Professors Felt, Hand, Haviland, Janson, Lipke, Stout; Assistant Professors McGovern, Power, Peter Thomas (UVM Contract Archaeologist); Distinguished Visiting Faculty Eric N. DeLony, Maximilian L. Ferro, Kathlyn Hatch, Edmund Kellogg, Roger Lang, Nancy Boone.
+Chester H. Liebs, (Director); Professors Felt, Hand, Haviland, Janson, Lipke, Stout; Associate Professor McGovern; Assistant Professors Power, Peter Thomas (UVM Contract Archaeologist); Distinguished Visiting Faculty Maximilian L. Ferro, Kathlyn Hatch, Edmund Kellogg, Roger Lang, Nancy Boone.

 An interdisciplinary graduate program leading to a Master of Science in Historic Preservation is offered by the History Department in partnership with the Department of Art, and with the cooperation of the Departments of Anthropology and Agricultural and Resource Economics, and the Environmental Studies Program.
 Enrollment is limited to a small number of qualified participants who are seeking an intensive, community-oriented educational experience which effects a balance between academic and professional training.
 As its underlying philosophy, the program recognizes the diverse contributions, both high-style and vernacular, that every generation has made to the built environment and views historic preservation as a form of management which keeps these contributions in balance.
 The program is designed to develop future leaders to help foster economic growth through the stewardship of historic resources and to provide a focus within northern New England for research on and public awareness of the region's outstanding built environment.
-The program publishes an occasional news journal, Possibilities, on the built environment of Vermont, and cosponsors special training workshops and a Historic Preservation Summer Institute.
-The program also has a newly-organized Architectural Conservation and Education service which provides technical preservation and educational services on a contract basis.
+The program sponsors an Historic Preservation Summer Institute.
+Through its Architectural Conservation and Education service, it also provides technical preservation and educational services on a contract basis.
 The program has been certified as meeting standards for professional training established by the National Council for Preservation Education.

 Applicants desiring financial aid may be nominated for Graduate College Fellowships or for Graduate Teaching Fellowships in the History Department.
-The demands of the Historic Preservation program, however, preclude its students from holding Student Personnel Fellowships.
+The demands of the Historic Preservation program, however, usually preclude its students from holding Student Personnel Fellowships.